loufedora/loufedora.github.io/_posts/2025-05-17-my-github-very-long-way.md

 {: style="text-align: justify;"}

 After many different sources, I noticed what worked or not.
 So here is what I've seen working in the end :
-- Add the Jekyll theme I want from forking it to my profile
+- Add the Jekyll theme I want from forking it to my Github profile.
-- Adding an action workflow and select Jekyll.
+- Adding an Github Actions workflow and select Jekyll.
 WAITING UNTIL THE THINGS LOADING IN ACTIONS ARE ALL GREEN BEFORE GOING ANYWHERE ELSE.
-- Clone the Github file to my Documents through the git clone terminal command
+- Clone the Github file to my Documents through the git clone terminal command.
 - Copy post files if any from the Jekyll trial, adding some info in config.
 - Running git add ., then git commit -m 'first commit', then git push -u origin master.
 {: style="text-align: justify;"}